Visate/GeographicalHeatmap/NOTES.md

 b) original but...
     - incorporate the "power weighting" system to the current map
     - goal is to make it look similar to other relevant heatmaps and I think this is the way to do it

+## NOTES FEB 25
+You are getting negative numbers in your map
+Rethink the adjustment on the distance because that only works for singular points and does not extend to multiple weights.